A-Z Guide of Birmingham

 Now, the heart of the canal network around Brindley Place has been redeveloped into canalside bars and restaurants where locals relax after work.
 Plus, the canals are a great place to connect with nature by going for a walk or cycling to escape the city for a while.

 Edgbaston is a leafy area of Birmingham, with parks and tree-lined streets, some of which lead to the doors of the famous Botanical Gardens.
-If you’re a fan of beautiful landscapes and tropical plants, it’s a must-see being one of Birmingham’s blooming attractions.
-You’ll also discover our very own City South Campus in Edgbaston, the student hub for our health courses.
+Discover tropical plants and an extremely varied events calendar, plus BCU students and staff can enter for free.
+You’ll also find our City South Campus in Edgbaston, the student hub for our health courses.

 The fountain in Victoria Square is home to ‘The River’ sculpture, affectionately named the Floozie in the Jacuzzi by pretty much everyone.
 The Floozie is a key landmark in a beautiful part of Birmingham.
-The Floozie lost her Jacuzzi when the fountain was turned into a flower bed in 2016, but the good news is the fountain is set to flow again very soon.
-Make sure to check out this Brummie landmark next time you venture into the city centre.
+Spend an afternoon sitting on the steps watching the people of the city come and go.

 G is for Galleries

 Discover contemporary art that pushes boundaries at IKON, uncover the history of the city and classic artworks at Birmingham Museum and Art Gallery, or get hands-on with science at ThinkTank.
-As a city of makers, Birmingham has many quirky museums for you to discover.
+You can also be inspired by the work of final-year creative students every year, across our campuses and the city.

-A chic hotspot of the city, Harborne is a 15-minute bus ride from the city centre and a short walk from our City South Campus.
-The area is home to a range of things to do, including a monthly farmers market which is held on the second Saturday of each month, and Harborne Walkway, a trail that follows an old railway track all the way into town; perfect for a quiet escape on your doorstep
+THE spot for charity shopping in Birmingham.
+Bougie Harborne is a 15-minute bus ride from the city centre and a short walk from our City South Campus.
+The area is home to a range of things to do, including a monthly farmers market which is held on the second Saturday of each month, and Harborne Walkway, a trail that follows an old railway track all the way to Edgbaston Reservoir; perfect for a quiet escape on your doorstep

 Birmingham is a thriving hub for over 100 unique independent retailers, with more popping up all the time.
 You will find independents sprawled all over the city, often tucked away down side streets, but be sure to head to independent hotspots such as Great Western Arcade, Piccadilly Arcade, Digbeth and the Jewellery Quarter to discover a range of hidden gems.
 To find out more and support our wonderful independents across the city, visit Independent Birmingham for the latest openings, events and discounts.